|

 epilepsy since she was born and had up to fifty epileptic fits a day.
 She

+doesn’t have them anymore, for over a month now."
 "It was a strange mix of the most difficult thing I have ever done, along

 with this incredible ease.
 Everyone who worked on this movie was changed.
 There

-"(In my 30's) I got to a very desperate place.
+were agnostics and Muslims on the set converting to Christianity."
+Gibson’s Faith: "(In my 30's) I got to a very desperate place.
 And I didn’t want to hang

 around here, but I didn’t want to check out.
 But when you get to the point where